nasa/cumulus-dashboard/README.md

 ### Configuring Recovery

-*In Development - subject to change:*
+*In Development - subject to change*

 The `RECOVERY_PATH` environment variable allows the specification of a recovery endpoint for the recovery of granules and collections.
 The implementation of this recovery is currently up to the user.